PowerDNS/pdns/pdns/dnsdistdist/docs/guides/serverselection.rst

 ``chashed`` is a consistent hashing distribution policy.
 Identical questions with identical hashes will be distributed to the same servers.
 But unlike the ``whashed`` policy, this distribution will keep consistent over time.
 Adding or removing servers will only remap a small part of the queries.

 You can also set the hash perturbation value, see :func:`setWHashedPertubation`.
 To achieve consistent distribution over :program:`dnsdist` restarts, you will also need to explicitly set the backend's UUIDs with the ``id`` option of :func:`newServer`.
-You can get the current UUIDs of your backends by calling :func:`showServers`.
+You can get the current UUIDs of your backends by calling :func:`showServers` with the ``showUUIDs=true`` option.

 ``roundrobin``
 ~~~~~~~~~~~~~~